Why This Matters

 - Asynchronous communication allowed global participation across time zones, foreshadowing today's always-on culture

-- User-generated content norms established here—moderation, threading, netiquette—became foundational to all social platforms
+- User-generated content norms established here (moderation, threading, netiquette) became foundational to all social platforms that followed

 Six Degrees (First Social Network)

-- Launched 1997 as the first platform combining profiles with friend connections, introducing the social graph concept
+- Launched 1997, Six Degrees was the first platform to combine user profiles with friend connections, introducing the social graph concept (a map of who knows whom online)

 - "Friends of friends" visibility made social networks tangible and navigable for the first time

-- Short-lived but influential—proved demand existed for digital identity and connection, paving the way for everything that followed
+- Short-lived but influential: it proved demand existed for digital identity and connection, setting the template for everything that followed

 Friendster and MySpace

-- Friendster (2002) and MySpace (2003) brought social networking to mainstream audiences with millions of users
+- Friendster (2002) and MySpace (2003) brought social networking to mainstream audiences, each attracting millions of users

-- Profile customization on MySpace let users express identity through music, layouts, and aesthetics—early digital self-presentation
+- Profile customization on MySpace let users express identity through music players, custom HTML layouts, and visual aesthetics.
+This was early digital self-presentation at scale.

-- Music discovery and promotion on MySpace transformed how bands built audiences, demonstrating social media's power to reshape industries
+- Music discovery and promotion on MySpace transformed how independent bands built audiences, demonstrating social media's power to reshape entire industries

-These platforms achieved dominance through network effects—the more people joined, the more valuable membership became.
+These platforms achieved dominance through network effects, where each new user makes the platform more valuable for everyone already on it.
 They also introduced algorithmic content curation, fundamentally changing how culture spreads by letting code decide what goes viral.

 Facebook's Rise and Dominance